nasa/earthdata-search/README.md

 ### Application Configuration

 Use the templates at `config/application.yml.example` and `config/database.yml.example` to create `config/application.yml` and `config/database.yml` respectively.
 Update values as necessary.
-Note that the Earthdata Login (URS) Configuration is optional however without the Earthdata Login configuration, Earthdata Search's functionality will be limited.
-If you would like to set up Earthdata Login login, you will need to perform the following steps:
+Note that the Earthdata Login (URS) Configuration is optional.
+However without the Earthdata Login configuration, Earthdata Search's functionality will be limited.
+If you would like to set up Earthdata Login, you will need to perform the following steps:

-Register an account on [the Earthdata Login home page](https://urs.earthdata.nasa.gov/home).
+ * Register an account on [the Earthdata Login home page](https://urs.earthdata.nasa.gov/home).

-Create an application in the Earthdata Login console.
+ * Create an application in the Earthdata Login console.
 Its callback URL should be `http://<domain>/urs_callback`.
 Standard Rails development would be `http://localhost:3000/urs_callback`.

-Click the "Feedback" icon on the Earthdata Login page and request that your new application be placed in the ECHO application group (required for ECHO/CMR to recognize your tokens).
+ * Click the "Feedback" icon on the Earthdata Login page and request that your new application be placed in the ECHO application group (required for ECHO/CMR to recognize your tokens).

-Your Earthdata Login application's client ID will need to be saved in `config/application.yml`.
+ * Your Earthdata Login application's client ID will need to be saved in `config/application.yml`.
+ * More information on Earthdata Login can be found [here](https://developer.earthdata.nasa.gov/urs/welcome).

 ### Initial setup